xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ## Defining dimensions in our theme

-I usually define dimensions in my theme since many of them have a meaning for me.
+Dimensions are something that we usually define in our theme since many of them have a meaning in our app context.
 Examples are list items' padding, a "small size", and a container margin.

 We can use a similar approach here and define a dimension class: